tetratelabs/wazero/examples/assemblyscript/README.md

 ## AssemblyScript example

 This example runs a WebAssembly program compiled using AssemblyScript, built with `npm install && npm run build`.

-The program exports two functions, `hello_world` which executes simple integer math, and `goodbye_world`, which throws an error that is logged using the AssemblyScript `abort` built-in function.
-Wazero is configured to export functions used by WebAssembly for reporting errors and trace messages.
+AssemblyScript program exports two functions, `hello_world` which executes simple math, and `goodbye_world`, which throws an error that is logged using AssemblyScript `abort` built-in function.

+This demo configures AssemblyScript imports for errors and trace messages.

 Ex.
 ```bash